8000 Investigations and Assessments

 The Safety Assessment provides structured information about the current threat of harm or death to a client.
 The assessment guides decision-making in determining which of the following apply to the client:

-The APS specialist may complete a Safety Reassessment (which consists of Sections 2 – 5) at any time during the case when the client’s situation significantly improves or deteriorates.
+The APS specialist may complete a Safety Reassessment (which consists of Sections 2 – 5 of the Safety Assessment) at any time during the case when the client’s situation significantly improves or deteriorates.
 For example, if the APS specialist completes the Safety Assessment at a location other than where the client lives, such as a hospital or temporary setting, the APS specialist may determine that a Safety Reassessment is necessary when the client returns home.

-All Safety Assessments and Safety Reassessments must be completed face-to-face with the client, except as outlined in 8210 Client Refuses to Cooperate with APS Investigation.
+All Safety Assessments and Safety Reassessments are completed face-to-face with the client, except as outlined in 8210 Client Refuses to Cooperate with APS Investigation.

 See: